andrewmortiz/Linux-Notes-and-Utilities/README.md

 # Linux-Notes
- Organized quick reference of notes and scripts for day to day Linux Administration.
+ Organized quick reference of notes and scripts I've written, collected, and modified for day to day Linux Administration with a slant towards an MSP type environment.

 # Additional Resources